Hardening Ubuntu Server After Install

 sudo unattended-upgrades --dry-run

 For servers where you want to receive notifications when updates are applied, configure email alerts in the unattended-upgrades configuration file.
 This is particularly useful for production environments where knowing what changed matters for auditing purposes.
+Add an email address to the configuration file under the Unattended-Upgrade::Mail setting.

 Disabling Unnecessary Services